TEMOGHOGHO/CAPSTONE-PROJECT-1/README.md

 After cleaning the data, I proceeded to calculate the total sales for each transaction by multiplying the quantity by the unit price.
 This step provided a more comprehensive view of total revenue.

 Sales Analysis with Pivot Table:
-Next, I created a Pivot Table in Excel to analyze the sales performance.
-This allowed me to group sales data by:
+Next, I created a Pivot Table in Excel to analyze the sales performance.This allowed me to group sales data by:

 Category
 Product